Tanisha-b3/k8s-with-kops/docs/cluster-deployment.md

-# kOps Cluster Deployment – GitHub Actions Guide
+# KOPD Cluster Deployment – GitHub Actions Guide

 This repository provides a GitHub Actions–based workflow to deploy and manage a Kubernetes cluster using kOps on AWS.